Curtain: Poirot's Last Case: References or allusions

-Poirot mentions that once, in Egypt, he attempted to warn a murderer before the person committed the crime.
+Curtain possesses a timelessness, set after the Second World War, yet returning to the setting of the first novel.
+Poirot alludes on several occasions to previous cases.
+He mentions that once, in Egypt, he attempted to warn a murderer before the person committed the crime.
 That case is the one retold in Death on the Nile.
 He mentions that there was another case in which he had done the same thing: almost certainly that retold in "Triangle at Rhodes" (published in Murder in the Mews in 1937).
 In The A.B.C.
 Murders, Inspector Japp says to Poirot: "Shouldn't wonder if you ended by detecting your own death;" an indication that the idea of Curtain had already formed in the author's mind in 1935.
-On 6 August 1975, The New York Times published a front-page obituary of Poirot with a photograph to mark his death.